The Variance and Correlations of the Divisor Function in $\mathbb{F}_q [T]$, and Hankel Matrices: Introduction and Results

 \subsection{Motivation}

-We will briefly give an explanation of how exponential sums can allow us to express sums of the divisor function in $\mathbb{F}_p [T]$ in terms of Hankel matrices.
+We will briefly give an explanation of how additive characters can allow us to express sums of the divisor function in $\mathbb{F}_q [T]$ in terms of Hankel matrices.
 This is best achieved by considering the sum

 We have that

 We note that the conditions on $E$ and $F$ force $A$ to be monic and of degree $n$, and that is why for the last equality we were able to replace the condition $A \in \mathcal{M}_n$ with $A \in \mathcal{A}_{\leq n}$.
 Now, let us write $a_i , e_i , f_i$ for the $i$-th coefficient of $A,E,F$, respectively.
 We also write $\{ EF \}_i$ for the $i$-th coefficient of $EF$ when we do not yet wish to express the coefficients of $EF$ in terms of the $e_i$ and $f_i$.
 We have